notarock/rochdamour.com/content/projects/slopify.md

 might already be happening.
 I wouldn't be surprised at all.

-YouTube actually filters out low-effort content, so my videos never ended up getting recommended to anyone (phew!).
+YouTube actually filters out low-effort content, so my videos never ended up getting recommended to anyone (phew!)
 Anyone looking to make actual money with this approach would need to invest more effort into the editing—my basic FFmpeg edits felt pretty bland compared to what you typically find on TikTok.